PUQ-sp-z-o-o/WHMCS-Module-Proxmox-KVM/doc/Installation and configuration guide/3-install-vncproxy-and-novnc.md

 The security setting for the server should meet your standards.

-<p class="callout warning">Do not forget that for the correct operation of the server, you must allow connections to 80/443 ports.
-And outgoing connections to the PROXMOX server.</p>
+>Do not forget that for the correct operation of the server, you must allow connections to 80/443 ports.
+And outgoing connections to the PROXMOX server.